Breast reconstruction using tissue from your tummy area (abdomen)

 This sometimes happens soon after the operation, but usually gets better within a few weeks.
-This is more common after a pedicle TRAM flap operation (7 in 100 women), than after free flap operations, where the blood supply to the tissue is cut and reconnected (2 in 100 women).
+This is more common after a pedicle TRAM flap operation than after free flap operations, where the blood supply to the tissue is cut and reconnected.

 Hernia or bulge in the tummy area

-Taking muscle from your tummy can weaken the tummy wall, and some women develop a bulge or hernia in the tummy area.
-There is a greater chance of a hernia or bulge developing after a pedicle TRAM flap, as more muscle is taken.
-To reduce the risk, you will have gauze mesh put into your tummy wall to support it.
-Hernias are less common after a free TRAM flap and are rare after a free DIEP or SIEA flap reconstruction.
+Taking muscle from your tummy can weaken the tummy wall.
+Some women develop a bulge or hernia in the tummy area.
+There’s a greater chance of this happening after a pedicle TRAM flap, as more muscle is taken.
+To reduce the risk, you’ll have mesh put into your tummy wall to support it.
+Hernias are less common after a free TRAM flap and are rare after a free DIEP or SIEA flap.

-Loss of part or all of the new breast
+Loss of all or part of the new breast

 Most operations are successful, but occasionally the blood supply to the reconstructed breast is not good enough and the flap fails (dies).
 This happens to about 1 in 500 women (0.2%) who have a pedicle TRAM flap and to about 2 in 100 women (2%) who have a free flap procedure.

 Sometimes, a small area of the new breast is lost soon after the operation.
 Another operation may be needed to improve the appearance of the breast.